Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Extensions: Separate Charging and SLI-Aware Control

-While the preceding sections focused on revenue maximization, practical deployments must also adhere to different Service Level Indicators (SLIs), such as fairness and latency limits.
-In this section, we show that our fluid-based planning framework can naturally accommodate these operational requirements.
+{ While the separate-charging extension changes the revenue objective, practical deployments must also adhere to different Service Level Indicators (SLIs), such as fairness and latency limits.
+We next show that our fluid-based planning framework can naturally accommodate these operational requirements.
 By formulating SLIs as explicit constraints (or penalty terms) within the steady-state optimization, we can generate SLI-aware target occupancies without altering the fundamental structure of the control policy.
-This approach offers a flexible way to trade off revenue against diverse service guarantees.
-We focus our exposition on the bundled charging setting, though the methodology extends directly to other objectives.
+This approach offers a flexible way to trade off revenue against diverse service guarantees.}

 SLIs are widely used in practice, but we emphasize that in our framework they are defined at the level of the steady-state fluid variables.
 A \emph{service-level indicator (SLI)} is a user-facing performance metric (e.g., fairness or latency) computed from the system's steady-state behavior.
 In our framework, an SLI is modeled as either (i) a \emph{hard constraint} of the form $g(\mathbf{x},\mathbf{y},\mathbf{q})\le \eta$, or (ii) a \emph{soft penalty} term subtracted from the revenue objective, both expressed in terms of the steady-state variables in the fluid optimization problem.